ersanyamarya/notion-plus/README.md

 ## Features

 - Retrieve a database from Notion using the database ID
-- Query the database and retrieve its properties and metadata
-- Retrieve a specific page from the database using the page ID
 - Query a page and retrieve its properties and metadata
 - Create a new page in the database with specified properties
 - Update an existing page in the database with new properties
-- Delete a page from the database

 ## Installation